 Expiration Date: May, 2023

 The American Urological Association (AUA) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The American Urological Association designates this live activity for a maximum of 2.0 AMA PRA Category 1 Credits™.
+The American Urological Association designates this enduring material for a maximum of 2.0 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The AUA is not accredited to offer credit to participants who are not MDs or DOs.
 However, the AUA will issue documentation of participation that states that the activity was certified for AMA PRA Category 1 Credit™.